-These observations suggest that in the small-$\Lambda$ regime, the truncated log-normal fit may reflect finite-size rounding of the tail sector rather than the asymptotic form itself.
-In particular, as $N$ increases, the tail extends to larger $c$ and the fitted log-normal tail becomes progressively flatter, while the effective exponent $\hat{\gamma}$ remains approximately stable.
-This trend is consistent with a crossover to the power-law scaling in the thermodynamic limit of $N\to\infty$.
-We therefore interpret $\hat{\gamma}$ as an effective exponent against scaling, while avoiding the claim that finite-$N$ samples are uniquely characterized by a pure power-law over the entire fitted range.
-Within this interpretation, the cases with $\hat{\gamma}\leq 2$ are consistent with condensation in the thermodynamic limit.
+These results suggest that in the small-$\Lambda$ regime, the truncated log-normal fit may reflect finite-size rounding rather than the asymptotic tail form.
+As $N$ increases, the tail extends to large $c$, and the fitted log-normal tail becomes progressively flatter, while $\hat{\gamma}$ remains approximately stable.
+This behavior is consistent with a crossover to a power-law scaling in the thermodynamic limit $N\to\infty$.
+We therefore interpret $\hat{\gamma}$ as an effective scaling exponent, without claiming that finite-$N$ samples follow a pure power-law over the entire fitted range.
+Under this interpretation, the cases with $\hat{\gamma}\leq2$ are consistent with condensation in the thermodynamic limit.